 How does fair use work?

 § 107 states: "In determining whether the use made of a work in any particular case is a fair use the factors to be considered shall include—

 When deciding whether or not your proposed use qualifies, you should consider each of these factors in turn.
-Generally speaking if more than half of the four factors favor your use, you're in the clear, as indicated by this helpful chart created by Director of the University Copyright Office at Purdue University Donna Ferullo (see their Fair Use site for more details on evaluating the 4 factors):
+Generally speaking if more than half of the four factors favor your use, your use is likely fair use, as indicated by this helpful chart created by Donna Ferullo, Director of the Purdue University Copyright Office (see their Fair Use site for more details on evaluating the 4 factors):

 © Donna L. Ferullo.
 Used with Permission.

 How do I know if the fair use factors favor my use?

 Use this Fair Use Checklist created by Columbia University's Copyright Advisory Office to help you determine whether or not any given factor favors more use.
 If you have more boxes checked on the "Favoring Fair Use" side of the ledger than the "Opposing Fair Use" side, the factor likely favors your use.

 What if I determine that mine ISN'T a fair use?